 Now I’ll need to get Petunia framed and ready to ship.

 You can see all of the show at this page from the Bosque Art Center’s website: https://www.bosqueartscenter.org/Gallery.aspx.
 The categories are on the left hand panel (if you’re on a computer).
 If you’re able to go to the physical show, I’d be delighted if you can send me some photos of Petunia hanging on the wall!

 Getting to the Bosque Art Classic

 The Bosque Art Classic is in Clifton, Texas in Bosque county, an area considered an artist’s mecca.
-If by some stroke of crazy luck I win the top prize, I’ll definitely be going to the opening, haha, but this is one I’d love to attend regardless.
 I’ve been wanting to reach more toward western contemporary art because even though my subjects may not be distinctly western, the colors really resonate with the images I think of from out west.

 Petunia Process Page